cwxforlive/argoWorkflows-image/README.md

 **Core Features:**

+1. Deeply integrated with K8s, each workflow step runs as a Pod.
+2. Define workflows using YAML files, which are easy to version control, share, and reuse.
+3. Workflows support parameterization, and tasks can be configured with timeouts and retry strategies to enhance fault tolerance.
+4. Provides a Web UI for visual monitoring of workflow status and logs.
+5. Supports setting resource requests and limits such as CPU and memory for tasks, and supports resource limits at the workflow level.

-This project offers pre-configured [**Chroma embbdings**](https://marketplace.huaweicloud.com/contents/992480da-64a3-4ba8-90cb-686d1832e96a#productid=OFFI1111485128289529856) images with Chroma and its runtime environment pre-installed, along with deployment templates.
+This project offers pre-configured [**Argo Workflows**](https://marketplace.huaweicloud.com/contents/992480da-64a3-4ba8-90cb-686d1832e96a#productid=OFFI1111485128289529856) images with Chroma and its runtime environment pre-installed, along with deployment templates.
 Follow the guide to enjoy an "out-of-the-box" experience.

 > **System Requirements:**
 > - CPU: 2GHz or higher
 > - RAM: 4GB or more
-> - Disk: At least 40GB
+> - Disk: At least 50GB

 ## Prerequisites